 'Tina Makereti's characters move among places and people where mundane blends with marvellous; colloquial with lyrical; violent with self-sacrificial...
 Makereti is able to take a moment and examine its reality, even as she turns it into something symbolic and transcending...' - David Hill, Canvas/NZ Herald

-A new novel for 2018 ~ The Imaginary Lives of James Pōneke
+The Imaginary Lives of James Pōneke

 While exhibited as a curiosity, a Māori boy turns his gaze on Victorian London.